 Lenore joined Watsi on April 28th, 2013.
-Three years ago, Lenore became the 2792nd member to automatically support a new Watsi patient every month.
-Since then, 3,015 more people have become monthly donors!
-Lenore's most recent donation traveled 8,600 miles to support Moe, a refugee from Thailand, to fund surgery for an ovarian tumor.
+Six years ago, Lenore joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lenore's most recent donation traveled 8,300 miles to support Tay, a 6-year-old girl from Burma, to fund atrial septal defect closure.